-Audio Gear such as HDP2 Field Recorders, Tascam Microtrack M-Audio Recorders, Sennheiser, Audio Technica, Rode and Shore microphones (shotguns, handheld and lavs), and both Mackie and Shure Mixers
+Audio Gear such as HDP2 Field Recorders, Tascam DR-100 Recorders, Sennheiser, Audio Technica, Rode and Shure microphones (shotguns, handheld and lavs), and both Mackie and Shure Mixers.

 Lights from Arri, Mole Richardson, Kino-Flo, Rifa and Lowel.

-Cameras such as the HVX200, Canon XL2 and other Panasonic and JVC models.
+Cameras such as the HVX200, Canon XL2 and T3i and other Panasonic and JVC models.

 Camera and Grip Support such as tripods, tophats, c-stands, boompoles, sandbags, appleboxes, Flag and Net sets, a butterfly kit, dollies, cranes and remote monitors.

 Media Arts & Studies students are free to reserve our fully functional Television Studio for production projects.
-The studio includes a Grass Valley 100 video switcher with chroma key capability, a Wizard 14:4:2 Audio Console, three Ikegami Cameras, a newly renovated 50+ Circuit Lighting Grid with DMX Lighting Console & Dimmers, a 360-degree dual Cyclorama track and 120 degrees of chroma key curtain with floor scoops & flooring.
+The studio includes a Tricaster SD video system (switcher, tally system, and recorder), an Allen and Heath Mix Wizard 14:4:2 Audio Console, three Ikegami Cameras, a 50+ Circuit Lighting Grid with DMX Lighting Console & Dimmers, a 360-degree dual Cyclorama track and 120 degrees of chroma key curtain with floor scoops & flooring.
 Students use the space weekly to broadcast the long-running sketch comedy show Friday's Live.